vachanukb04/32-Bit-RISC-V-based-CPU/Day-1/Lab-1/README.md

 3. For installation of the complete toolchain, run the "run.sh" shell script.
 For this, type the following command:

       `$./run.sh`
+4. If permission is denied, type

+      `$chmod 777 run.sh`

 # Lab Exercise

 # C Program to find  the Sum of numbers from 1 to n